 Steering Wheel Cover DIY Video

-To see the story unfold on the day of the big event, watch this video!
+You have to watch this hilarious video!
 You’ll probably agree that the car was an accident waiting to happen (what with the muffler falling off and the door swinging open at will)!

 Funnily enough, all Hubs really cared about was the gas cap.
-Unbeknownst to me, right before the show, Hubs finally bought a new gas cap for the car and replaced the duct tape.
+Unbeknownst to me, right before the show, he finally bought a new gas cap for the car and replaced the duct tape.
 He also had fairly new tires on the car.
 So the next day he went back to the wrecking yard hoping he could get those two items.
 By some miracle, the gas cap wasn’t crushed; it still looked sparking new!
-He couldn’t find his tires, but the owner of the yard gave him 4 equivalents.
+He couldn’t find his tires.
+However, the owner of the yard gave him 4 equivalents so it all worked out in the end.

 Inspiration for Steering Wheel Cover DIY